Amy Brand

 Amy Brand (born October 20, 1962) is an American academic.
 Brand is the current Director and Publisher of the MIT Press, a position she assumed in July 2015.
-Previously, Brand served as the assistant provost of faculty appointments and information at Harvard University, and as a vice president at Digital Science.
+Previously, Brand was the assistant provost of faculty appointments and information at Harvard University and vice president of Digital Science.

-Background
+Early life and education

-Amy Brand grew up in the Upper West Side of Manhattan, where she attended Barnard College.
-She moved to Cambridge, Massachusetts, in 1985 for graduate school, and has lived mainly in the Boston area since then.
+Amy Brand grew up on the Upper West Side of Manhattan, where she attended Barnard College.
+She moved to Cambridge, Massachusetts in 1985 for graduate school and has lived mainly in the Boston area since.

-Education

-Brand received a Bachelor of Arts in linguistics from Barnard College.
-She graduated in 1989 with a PhD in cognitive science from the Massachusetts Institute of Technology.
+Brand received a Bachelor of Arts with a major in linguistics from Barnard College in 1985 and a Doctor of Philosophy in cognitive science from the Massachusetts Institute of Technology in 1989.

 Career

-Brand was a postdoctoral researcher at the Institute for Research in Cognitive Science at the University of Pennsylvania from 1989 until 1992, conducting research in child language development, but ultimately decided to switch careers and move into academic publishing.
+Brand was a postdoctoral researcher at the Institute for Research in Cognitive Science at the University of Pennsylvania in Philadelphia from 1989 until 1992, conducting research in child language development, but ultimately decided to switch careers and move into academic publishing.
 Her first position was as an acquisitions editor at Lawrence Erlbaum Associates in 1992.

 In 1994, Brand joined the MIT Press as a cognitive science editor for Bradford Books, MIT Press' cognitive science imprint.
 She was instrumental in developing CogNet, MIT Press's digital cognitive science collection – one of the first online academic communities of its kind.